 Using Smart Beta to add robustness to Core

-Another facet of our Core portfolio strategy is our use of Smart Beta factors to further optimise equity allocations.
+Another facet of our Core portfolio strategy is our use of factors (or Smart Beta) to further optimise equity allocations.
+What is a factor I hear you ask…

 Stable asset allocation